Since

 official depredations and ill-conceived policies by the United States

-Government regarding Indian tribes and an apology
+government regarding Indian tribes and an apology

 offered to all Native